Blessed Hugh Faringdon Catholic School

 Payments will be made by cheque.
-The young person must have a valid account in their name unless there are exceptional reasons which mean an appointee has been named to manage the affairs of the young person.
+The young person must have a valid account in their name.

 All young people in receipt of a Bursary must meet weekly punctuality and attendance targets ensure continued support.
 In addition, all young people in receipt of a Bursary must behave appropriately and submit work of an appropriate level and to required deadlines.
 If the young person does not meet these conditions, the school reserves the right to withdraw or suspend Bursary payments.
 The Head of Sixth Form has responsibility for authorising payments to the young people eligible for payment of the bursary funding.